onpointtech/agency-portal-v2/README.md

-# Welcome to our Angular Portal Proof of Concept
+# Welcome to our Angular v8 Portal Proof of Concept

+We made our version of the Agency Portal, keeping the core features.

-We made this portal to recreate the original agency portal, to go about upgrading from angular 1 to angular 8.
-This is our guide to be able to use this project in the future
+Here we did our best to explain how to install, build, and develop this app.
+We also quickly discuss about upgrading from angular 1 to angular 8.
+Mainly this guide is made to be able to use this project in the future.

 ## Running Guide
+A summary of how to run this project is:

 1. Build the angular project
 2. Start running the 3 backend applications
 3. Open `localhost:8080` in your browser
 4. Develop the angular app while having it live on your browser

-### How to build the angular project
+### Build the angular project
+Here angular will place all the components into a few javascript files + css containing all the required functionalities.

-To run, open the directory `agency-portal-v2/agency-portal`, open a terminal and type
+To run, open the directory `agency-portal-v2/agency-portal`, open command and type

 `ng build --output-path "~~~~~yourpath~~~~~~~\agency-portal-v2\ZuulServiceNew\src\main\resources\static" --watch`